marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ## Extract Zooniverse Annotations from Classifications

 The following code extracts the relevant fields of a Zooniverse classification csv.
 It creates a csv file with one line per species identification/annotation.
-Usually, the workflow_id and the workflow_version are specified to extract only the workflow that was used during the 'live-phase' of the project.
-If neither workflow_id/workflow_version/worfklow_version_min are specified every workflow is extracted.
-The workflow_id can be found in the project builder when clicking on the workflow.
-The workflow_version is at the same place slightly further down (e.g. something like 745.34).
-Be aware that only the 'major' version number is compared against, e.g., workflow_version '45.23' is identical to '45.56'.
-It is also possible to specify a minimum 'workflow_version_min' in which case all classifications with the same or higher number are extracted.
-A summary of all extracted workflows and other stats is printed after the extraction.

 Use a machine with enough memory - for example: